Elden Ring Nightreign characters tier list and the best ones to pick

 Elden Ring Nightreign character tier list

-From testing all the Elden Ring Nightreign characters, I can safely say they are all good at the very least, but your effectiveness with each will largely depend on your preferred playstyle, and some characters are much harder to master than others.
-Here's how I rank all the characters in Nightreign:
+From testing all the Nightreign characters extensively, I can safely say they are all perfectly viable at the very least.
+However, your effectiveness with each will largely depend on your preferred playstyle in Elden Ring Nightreign and mastery over their individual abilities, with some characters being much harder to master than others:

 - S-Tier: The most powerful Nightfarers who are effective against a range of foes

-- Ironeye: Ironeye is also very versatile and great for exploiting the weaknesses of the various Nightlords.
-Ranged damage is crucial in Nightreign and it's Ironeye's area of expertise, helping him chip away at bosses from afar, often drawing their attention to help the fighters score some easy hits.
-His Single Shot ultimate can also be useful for emergency revives and staggering bosses to cancel attacks and break their stance.
+- Ironeye: The Ironeye is an excellent all-rounder and great for exploiting the weaknesses of the various Nightlords.
+Ranged damage is crucial in Nightreign and it's the Ironeye's area of expertise, helping him chip away at bosses from afar, often drawing their attention to help the melee fighters score some easy hits.
+His Single Shot ultimate is great for staggering bosses to cancel attacks or even break their stance for critical hits too.

-- Wylder: Beginner-friendly and forgiving but still highly effective, Wylder is a solid Nightfarer to play as, capable of wielding a massive range of melee weapons effectively.
-Good use of his grappling hook can help you get out of danger or keep pressure on bosses, especially with his powerful Onslaight Stake too.
+- Wylder: Beginner-friendly and forgiving but still highly effective, the Wylder is a solid Nightfarer to play as, capable of wielding a massive range of melee weapons effectively.
+Good use of his grappling hook can help you get out of danger or keep pressure on bosses, especially with his powerful Onslaught Stake too, and a free do-over to avoid death is nice to have.

-- Raider: Raider is quite a simple character, but the Strength-focused playstyle isn't as easy as it looks.
-With that said, good use of his abilities and attacks will result in massive damage and plenty of opportunities for critical hits against bosses.
+- Raider: Raider is quite a simple character, but the slow and mighty Strength-oriented playstyle isn't as easy as it looks.
+With that said, well-timed abilities and careful positioning and attacks will result in a massive damage output and plenty of opportunities for critical hits against bosses.

 Every character in Elden Ring Nightreign explained

-Before starting a run, you and your co-op allies get to pick one of the eight Elden Ring Nightreign classes to play as.
+Before starting a run, you and your co-op allies get to pick one of ten Elden Ring Nightreign character classes to play as.
 Each one comes with bespoke stats, a Passive Ability, a Character Skill (Triangle + L2/Y + LT), and a powerful Ultimate Art (Triangle + R2/Y + RT) with a long cooldown.
+You can even have more than one of the same character in your Nightreign squad but bear in mind that you’ll want a well-rounded team for fighting basic enemies and massively varied Nightreign bosses on any Expedition.

-These stats can't be tweaked individually when leveling up at a Site of Grace as in Elden Ring – instead they all increase by a set amount with each level, boosting your HP, FP, Stamina, and damage with relevant weapons and spells.
-You also don't need to worry about armor and can even unlock Elden Ring Nightreign skins to change their garb.
+These stats can't be tweaked individually when leveling up at a Site of Grace, as in Elden Ring.
+Instead they all increase by a set amount with each level, boosting your HP, FP, Stamina, and damage with relevant weapons and spells.
+You also don't need to worry about armor and can even unlock Nightreign skins to change their garb.

-To help you understand the strengths and weaknesses of every character, I've listed their level 1 stats (HP, FP, and Stamina) and scalings, as well as how their abilities work below.
-Here are all the Elden Ring Nightreign characters explained in detail:
+To help you understand the strengths and weaknesses of every Nightreign character, I've listed their level 1 stats (HP, FP, and Stamina) and Attributes, as well as how the basics of their abilities:

 - HP: 260